abuseofnotation/category-theory-illustrated/01_set/text.md

 ![Opposite colors](function_one_one.svg)

 This is probably one of the simpler types of functions there exists.
-That is because it encodes a *one-to-one relationship* between the sets - *one* element from the domain is connected to exactly *one* element from the codomain and the other way around.
+That is because it encodes a *one-to-one relationship* between the sets - *one* element from the domain is connected to exactly *one* element from the codomain (and the other way around).

-But functions can also express relationships of the type *many-to-one*, where *many* elements from the domain might relate to *one* element from the codomain (but not the other way around).
+But functions can also express relationships of the type *many-to-one*, where *many* elements from the domain might be connected to *one* element from the codomain (but not the other way around).

 For example a function can express a relationship in which several elements from the domain relate to the same element of the codomain.